 A few examples from a previous year are provided on the right.
 You can also view posters from other years in the gallery (select a project and click on the ideas tab).

 Remember that clean simple posters work well.
 Since the ideas are quite unformed at this time, using gestural sketch-like representations is more appropriate that realistic renderings or models.
 You can prepare the final poster by hand or using software.
-There is an online illustrator tutorial with tips on preparing a 2.009 poster and we will be conducting an optional illustrator workshop.
+We will be conducting an optional illustrator workshop focused on preparing posters for 2.009.

 In your presentation, you must also identify at least one person/expert that is representative of your potential customer and be confident that they can serve as a resource during the term.

 After class, the posters will be collected and all lab instructors will meet to discuss the 6 ideas presented by your entire team (three from each section).
-Based upon your work, the instructors will choose a product idea area and this will become the entire team's focus for the rest of the term.
+Based upon your work, the instructors will choose a product sub-theme and this will become the entire team's focus for the rest of the term.
+The sub-themes will be posted on the course website by 5 PM after the review.
 When making the selection instructors will consider: technical and educational interest; customer needs; project scope; and the product portfolio formed by all 8 teams in the class.

 The posters will be photographed and your presentation will be video taped.
 The materials will be put on the course website, with a review form, and you will receive presentation feedback from instructors over night after the presentations (before your next lab).
 When you receive the written feedback, please complete the milestone reflection in your design notebook.